Lake Kaindy and Kolsai Lakes: Access, Hiking & Saty Guide

 Kaindy Lake: The Sunken Forest

 Kaindy Lake is 11 km from Saty village, in a separate valley within the same national park.
-In 1911 a powerful earthquake triggered a landslide that dammed the Kaindy River gorge.
+According to Wikipedia’s entry on Kaindy Lake, a powerful earthquake in 1911 triggered a landslide that dammed the Kaindy River gorge.
 Over time, water flooded a spruce forest, and today the dead tree trunks stand upright in turquoise water, creating one of Central Asia’s most photographed landscapes.

 Getting to Kaindy